A+

 An Overview of Cost of Living in Staunton, VA

 Understanding the cost of living in Staunton can help future residents assess whether their current financial situation aligns with the expenses they will encounter.
 It enables them to plan for potential changes in their budget and lifestyle.
-The Staunton cost of living index is 98, which is 2% lower than the national average.
+The Staunton cost of living index is 101, which is 1% higher than the national average.
 The cost of living index is calculated by taking into account multiple categories, which encompass both the cost of everyday expenditures and larger expenses as well.

 Is Staunton Affordable?